AliGhorashiCMT/Sparse-networks-for-topological-photonics/rectangular_lattices/README.md

   **run_inverse_design_from_KAN.sh**: Bash script that runs inverse design through gradient descent directly on KAN network.

-  **Symbolic_Formulas.ipynb**: This notebook loads the formulas corresponding to each category and displays them in latex.

   **level-set-fourier-lattice.scm**: Defines the dielectric function in real space.
 Note the counterintuitive (x<->y) switch in the material function, which was implemented for consistency with previous code.

 ## Symbolic formulas

-The formulas derived from the KANs (to predict the symmetry class of the lowest TM mode) may be found in seven *.pkl* files: *formula-class(class).pkl*, where *class* is a zero based index, ranging from $0$ to $7$.
+The formulas derived from the KANs (to predict the symmetry class of the lowest TM mode) may be found in seven `.pkl` files: `formula-class(class).pkl`, where `class` is a zero based index, ranging from $0$ to $7$.

+  **Symbolic_Formulas.ipynb**: For convenience, this notebook loads the formulas corresponding to each category and displays them in latex.
+It also calculates the accuracy of the formulas after they've been rounded.